Get insider access

 Additional Controls Voice Assistant

 These buds have easy-to-use physical controls.
-You can push the manufacturer's logo on the stem of each bud to register commands.
+You push the manufacturer's logo on the stem of each bud to register commands.
 The button itself doesn't stick out as much as that of their predecessor, and there's a soft click to let you know when you've registered a command.
-There are also different tones to let you know when you're switching between ANC on, off, and transparency mode.
-However, there are no volume controls by default and you have to add this via the companion app.
-If you do this, you'll lose out on ANC controls.
+There are also different tones to let you know when you're switching between ANC, transparency, and normal (no ANC) modes.
+However, like the Beats Solo Buds True Wireless, there are no volume controls by default on the buds.
+You have to assign the buttons to control this yourself via the companion app.
+If you do this, you'll lose out on the ANC controls.

 On either bud: